gatsbyjs/gatsby/docs/blog/2019-06-21-dropping-support-for-node-6/index.md

 We are making this decision because Node 6 was transitioned into end-of-life status on April 30th, 2019.
 As such, we're reluctantly dropping support as more and more of Gatsby's dependencies also drop support for Node 6.
 Making this explicit change and dropping support allows the Gatsby team to focus more efficiently on delivering fixes and features that directly improve the quality of Gatsby for _all_ users.

-Interested in learning more for the technical detail and the _why_ of why we're making this change?
+Interested in learning more about the _why_ of why we're making this change?
 Great!
 Read on below.

 ## Why